 How do I reserve a baby I see that I want on your page?

 Holding deposits of $300 are necessary for you to reserve an available animal.
 This deposit is nonrefundable or transferrable unless you are placing a deposit for an animal not yet born (like the pick of the litter).
-Under those special circumstances, the deposit is nontransferable after the baby reaches four weeks of age.
+Under those special circumstances, the deposit is nontransferable after the baby reaches five weeks of age.
 Animals that have already been born without having been reserved first are best sold within a specific range of time, and so it is important for us to know you are interested in an animal seriously enough to put down a considerable percentage.
-After the deposit has cleared, you are required to have the full balance paid by the time your chosen baby is 8 weeks old.
+You are required to have the full balance paid by the time your chosen baby is 8 weeks old.

-If you would like to be placed on a waiting list for a puppy or kitten with particular attributes, please contact us and we will put you on a notification list free of charge and let you when an animal is born with those attributes.
-You do NOT have to place any deposit to be notified, but NO BABY WILL BE RESERVED WITHOUT A DEPOSIT.
+If you would like to be placed on a waiting list for a puppy or kitten with particular attributes, please contact us to inquire as to when an animal is expected to be born with those attributes.
+You do NOT have to place any deposit to check in periodically and chat with us (ever!), but NO BABY WILL BE RESERVED WITHOUT A DEPOSIT, no matter how long we have been communicating.
 You may also place a deposit after someone has placed one for first choice to be guaranteed second choice or third choice depending on how many deposits have been placed ahead of you.
-Only a few of these special “prebirth” deposits will be taken for choice.
-ALL pre birth deposits for litters ARE transferrable (but non refundable) up to four weeks after a litter is born to allow you time to make a comfortable decision on which baby you really want!
-If none of them catch your eye, you may wait until another litter!
+ALL pre birth deposits for litters ARE transferrable (but non refundable) up to five weeks after a litter is born to allow you time to make a comfortable decision on which baby you really want!
+If none of them catch your eye, you may pass until the next litter!